ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 kubectl create configmap app-config --from-literal=MESSAGE="This message came from a ConfigMap!"
 ```

-2. Use the Explorer to open the `deployment-configmap-env-var.yaml` file.
-The path to this file is `cc201/labs/Scaling Applications and using Services/`.
-Notice the section reproduced below.
-The bottom portion indicates that environment variables should be defined in the container from the data in the ConfigMap `app-config`.
+2. Use the Explorer to edit `deployment-configmap-env-var.yaml`.
+The path to this file is `cc201/labs/3_K8sScaleAndUpdate/`.
+You need to insert your namespace where it says `<my_namespace>`.
+Make sure to save the file when you're done.

+3. In the same file, notice the section reproduced below.
+The bottom portion indicates that environment variables should be defined in the container from the data in a ConfigMap named `app-config`.
 ```
 containers:
 - name: hello-world